ozymandias1234code/bobrossextension/README.md

 # Bob Ross Chrome Extension

 This is a Chrome Extension that replaces all images on YouTube.com with pictures of Bob Ross when enabled.
+Built it for a tutorial.

 ## Usage